emtee40/FMHY-wiki/Stream-Site-Grading.md

 1. Has movies, shows and anime. ✔️
 1. Site has watch list when you signup, but requires google. ⚠️
 1. Site has some sorting options, but more content discoverability options would be nice. ⚠️
 1. Site does not have 4K content. ❌

 ***
-## KaitoVault
-### Score: 14/22
-1. Streams load very fast. ✔️
-1. Content is 1080p and can be changed lower. ✔️
-1. Finds streams quickly, including older content. ✔️
-1. Has 4 sources and main generally always works. ✔️
-1. Site does not have episode auto-next. ❌
-1. UI is alright but has room for improvement. ⚠️
-1. Most sources include subtitles. ✔️
-1. Has movies, shows and anime. ✔️
-1. Site has continue watching, but no sort of watchlists. ⚠️
-1. Has a random movie button, but otherwise is lacking in terms of content discoverability and sorting. ❌
-1. Site does not have 4K content. ❌

-***